 Women in Science

 During my years as a graduate student I became increasingly aware of challenges facing #womeninscience.
 I joined the organizing committee for the 2014 Symposium for Women Entering Ecology and Evolution Today (SWEEET), featuring a panelist group and discussion on Self-Advocacy in Science.
-I am also involved in organizing a 2014 Women in Academia series at McGill University.
+I also organizing Women in Academia series at McGill University in 2014.